Pomax/are-we-flying/docs/index.md

 // And web clients need to know which directory/folder to serve static content from: const dir = `${__dirname}/public`;

-// Which means we can create our web client: const { clientWebServer } = createWebClient(ClientClass, serverURL, dir);
+// Which means we can now create our "web-enabled client": const { clientWebServer } = createWebClient(ClientClass, serverURL, dir);

-// And then run its web server the same way we ran the API server, above: clientWebServer.listen(WEB_PORT, () => {
+// And then we run its web server the same way we ran the API server: clientWebServer.listen(WEB_PORT, () => {
   console.log(`Server listening on http://localhost:${WEB_PORT}`);

   // With an extra bit that automatically opens a browser for us: if (process.argv.includes(`--browser`)) {
     import("open").then(({ default: open }) => {